serenader2014/mplayer/README.md

     cover: "cover.jpg" //path to the jpg file
 }
 ```
-This way of creating track lets you have full control of your playlist's informations.
+This way of creating audio lets you have full control of your playlist's informations.

 -----
 ####How it works

 HTML5 started to support native Audio/Video , it's not strange.
-But the HTML5 Audio tag only support one track in one tag.
+But the HTML5 Audio tag only support one audio in one tag.
 So I wonder if there is some way to create a web player that support playlist, using `<audio></audio>` tag.

 I begin to search the Internet.
 And I found [jPlayer](https://github.com/happyworm/jPlayer).
 I have to admit that jPlayer works like a charm!
 I love it!.
 And I begin to use it.
 But after a while I started to wonder, can I create a light player that simply support HTML audio ?